 The loan-to-value ratio is important when buying and refinancing a home.
 Making a standard down payment of 20% (or having a loan-to-value ratio below 80%) will show the lender that you are less likely to miss payments or default on your mortgage.
 Since you are a lower risk, lenders can offer you more competitive interest rates.

-Since interest rates might not be the same as when this was originally published, double-check with your lender to see what the current rates are.
+Since interest rates might not be the same when this was originally published, here is a graph of the current average Illinois Mortgage Rates.

 Remember that your financial situation will heavily influence your interest rate.
 Maintaining a good credit score, investing equity in your home, and showing a lender you are serious about owning a home will help you get the best interest rate possible.

-If you have any questions or would like to learn more, please reach out to Neighborhood Loans today!
+If you have any questions or would like to learn more interest rates in Illinois available to you, reach out to Neighborhood Loans today.